Nottotallynadawr/termux-desktop-for-termux-x11/README.md

-**`LAST *officially* Updated`** : `August 2023`
+`LAST officially updated`: `August 2023`

-> Unmaintained : Due to Termux not working properly on new Android versions and also Termux not getting maintained properly.
+> An update is coming, adding back what got removed and a theme refresh.
 >
->
-> Remaintained?
-Maybe?
->
-> hey, just telling you there's an update coming.
->
-> 'UNOFFICIAL' This Is A Fork, And This Is Still In Work, Attention To Some Things May Be Bad.
->
-> adi1090x For Original Project And ArchCraft Themes
+> Thank you adi1090x For the original project and archcraft dotfiles.
 ---

 ![logo](./previews/logo.png) <br />